Sheridan-Stable/greedy-gnorm/README.md

 ## Reproducing Plots and Tables

-All experiments in this repository are implemented as **Jupyter notebooks (`.ipynb`)**.
+Experiments in this repository are available as interactive **Jupyter notebooks (`.ipynb`)** as well as standalone **Python scripts (`.py`)** for multi-seed GLUE benchmarking, timing profiling, and variant analysis.
-Each notebook can be executed independently unless otherwise specified.
+Each notebook and script can be executed independently unless otherwise specified.

-Unless noted otherwise, notebooks are expected to be run from the repository root directory.
+Unless noted otherwise, all scripts and notebooks are expected to be run from the repository root directory.

 ### Data Preparation